 The endocrine perspective

-Examination of her tumor after its removal revealed several things, says Ronald Lechan, MD, Chief of the Division of Endocrinology, Diabetes and Metabolism and Co-Director of the Neuroendocrine and Pituitary Program at Tufts MC.
+Examination of her tumor after its removal revealed several things, says Ronald Lechan, MD, Co-Director of the Neuroendocrine and Pituitary Program at Tufts MC.
 “Cyndi had a pituitary adenoma producing an excess of growth hormone, or acromegaly,” which impacts about three in a million people.
 “On pathology, areas of necrosis [dead cells] and blood suggested she may also have had pituitary apoplexy”—spontaneous hemorrhaging of a pituitary tumor.

 “When this occurs, patients often complain of severe headaches,” he continues.
 “The bleeding can put pressure on the brain and cause potentially fatal hypoadrenalism (underactive adrenal glands unable to produce cortisol) due to the pituitary’s inability to produce the hormone ACTH.
 Low sodium levels like Cyndi’s are often a manifestation of severe hypoadrenalism.
 Pituitary apoplexy is therefore considered an emergency and these patients should be hospitalized for observation and/or treatment.”